Towards Flexible Anonymous Networks: Design Implementation

-The instructions to load the entry points and make up the plugin's context are written in human-readable instructions within a \texttt{.plugin} file alongside the bytecode objects of a plugin.
-The file is parsed according to the plugin manager's specification, and the plugin is then hooked as indicated within the \texttt{.plugin} file if the core protocol supports the selected hook.
-Figure~\ref{fig:pluginfile} in Appendix~\ref{app:design_impl} shows an example for a plugin we later use in Section~\ref{sec:casestudy}.
-The first line is the sandboxed memory the plugin requires, which gives the right to all code in the plugin to allocate, share and access data within a specific memory space of $N$ bytes to be specified in the plugin meta-informations and authorized by the plugin manager.
-Each of the subsequent lines attaches an \textit{entry point} to an internal hook within the Tor binary.

-The sandbox mechanism requires the plugin to allocate memory using a dynamic allocation function that our plugin manager exposes.
-The memory allocated within plugins belongs to a dedicated continuous buffer allocated by the FAN process at plugin compile time.
-When our FAN implementation compiles the bytecode, it adds instructions to check boundaries for the dereferenced memory, and cleanly exits the plugin's execution if it tries to access memory outside of its allocated range.
-The plugin receives a virtual address space, and the host (the FAN process) records an offset to translate the plugin's address space back to the process' address space.
-When the plugin dereferences a pointer, the JIT-compiled instruction checks if the memory address translated back to the host's memory address space and size requested are correct (i.e., inside the dedicated continuous buffer).
-This design also means that plugins cannot directly access structures and memory allocated by the FAN process, since they would be outside of their allocated range.
+Each plugin has its addressable memory sandboxed within the host's (i.e. FAN) process.
+The memory allocated within plugins belongs to a dedicated continuous buffer allocated by the FAN process when JIT-compiling it.
+During this process, the compiler adds instructions to check boundaries for the dereferenced memory, and cleanly exits the plugin's execution if it tries to access memory outside its allocated range.
+The plugin receives a virtual address space, and the host (the FAN process) records an unsigned offset to translate the plugin's address space back to the process' address space.
+When the plugin dereferences a pointer, the JIT-compiled instruction checks if the memory address translated back to the host's memory address space and size requested are correct (i.e., below the highest address within the dedicated continuous buffer).
+This design also means that plugins cannot directly access structures and memory allocated by the FAN process, since they would be outside their allocated range.
 To access them, our FAN implementation supports indirect getter and setter functions for various protocol-related data structures.
-This method also allows the host to expose what it judges necessary to plugins, while also supporting extensibility (i.e., the indirect access can also get extended, and data structures can also be hijacked).
+This method also allows the host to expose what it judges necessary to plugins, while also supporting extensibility (i.e., the indirect access can also get extended, and data structures can also be extended).
+This design makes the distributed network robust to faulty plugins, and hardens against the exploitation of potential memory vulnerabilities within the plugins themselves.

-Our prototype assumes centralized governance with trusted plugin developers, i.e., only the official developers of the main FAN binary may load and compile plugins on relays.
-In practice, this restriction may be enforced using a cryptographic signature as part of the plugin meta-information or a more inclusive and transparent network update process (i.e., The FAN Transparency design in Section~\ref{sec:fan_transparency}).
-To enable FAN instances outside the boundaries of this trusted model, we implement a sandboxed mechanism for plugin execution, and access control policies for internal states of the FAN software.
-These mechanisms form a necessary but insufficient part of a solution for a FAN with untrusted plugins, which is an exciting and challenging direction for future work.